McConnells Mill State Park

 Historical and Environmental Education and Interpretation

 A park naturalist is available several days a week on a seasonal basis to conduct guided hikes, night programs and school group activities.
 Please contact Moraine State Park for more information or to schedule a program.

 Explore the Calendar of Events for a listing of upcoming events.

 Explore environmental education and interpretation for more information.

 The Old Mill

 The 19th century gristmill is the centerpiece of McConnells Mill State Park.
-The historic gristmill at McConnells Mill State Park is open Memorial Day through the end of September on Wednesdays through Sundays from 11:00 AM to 4:00 PM.
+The historic gristmill at McConnells Mill State Park is open Memorial Day through late September on Wednesdays through Sundays from 10:30 AM to 3:30 PM.
 Park at the Kildoo Picnic Area and hike down the stone stairs to the mill.
 Limited parking, for people with disabilities, may be available beside the mill.

-Interpretive tours of the historic mill, given by staff or volunteer docents, available at 1:00 and 3:00 PM.
+Interpretive tours of the historic mill, given by staff or volunteer docents, are available at 1:00 and 2:00 PM.
 Interpretive tours for groups may be scheduled by calling the Moraine Park office 724 368-8811.